Delonix regia

 Delonix regia is a species of flowering plant in the bean family Fabaceae, subfamily Caesalpinioideae native to Madagascar.
 It is noted for its fern-like leaves and flamboyant display of orange-red flowers over summer.
-In many tropical parts of the world it is grown as an ornamental tree and in English it is given the name royal poinciana, flamboyant, phoenix flower, flame of the forest, or flame tree (one of several species given this name).
+In many tropical parts of the world it is grown as an ornamental tree.

-This species was previously placed in the genus Poinciana, named for Phillippe de Longvilliers de Poincy, the 17th-century governor of Saint Christopher (Saint Kitts).
 It is a non-nodulating legume.

+Although its country of origin was unknown, it had been in widespread cultivation for centuries.
+Finally, in 1932, a natural colony was discovered on the west coast of Madagascar by J. Leandri.

+Common names

+Its common names include "flame tree" (one of several species given this name), peacock flower, royal poinciana, flamboyant, phoenix flower, flame of the forest.
+The name poinciana comes from a genus it was once placed in named Poinciana after Phillippe de Longvilliers de Poincy, a French noble who once governed the Caribbean island of Saint Kitts.

 Description

+Delonix regia is a medium-sized deciduous tree that grows to about 10 m.
+The bark is light brown.
+Often creased at branches, it has prominent lenticels.
+The foliage of one branch is made of 8–25 or more pairs of pinnae, each pinna is lined with 30–60 or more opposite leaflets.
+One leaflet is oblong with a length of 4–12 millimetres, it is dark green with a dull upper surface and a paler, greyish bottom.

-The flowers of Delonix regia are large, with four spreading scarlet or orange-red petals up to 8-11 cm long, and a fifth upright petal called the standard, which is slightly larger and spotted with yellow and white.
+The flowers are large, with four spreading scarlet or orange-red petals forming a diameter up to 8-11 cm long, and a fifth upright petal called the standard, which is slightly larger and spotted with yellow and white.
 They appear in corymbs along and at the ends of branches.
 The naturally occurring variety flavida (Bengali: Radhachura) has yellow flowers.

-The pods are green and flaccid when young and turn dark-brown and woody.
+The pods are green and flaccid when young, then turn dark-brown and woody as they mature.
 They can be up to 60 cm long and 5 cm wide.
 The seeds are small, weighing around 0.4 g on average.
 The compound (doubly pinnate) leaves have a feathery appearance and are a characteristic light, bright green.
 Each leaf is 30–50 cm long with 20 to 40 pairs of primary leaflets or pinnae, each divided into 10–20 pairs of secondary leaflets or pinnules.
-Pollen grains are elongated, approximately 52 µm in size.
+Pollen grains are elongated, approximately 52 μm in size.

+In India, the trees are bare during the winter months from December to February.
+New leaves start to form in March–April.
+Flowers start to appear in April, reaching full bloom in May.
+Fruit pods are present for many months.

 Distribution

 Delonix regia is endemic to Madagascar's dry deciduous forests, but has been introduced into tropical and sub-tropical regions worldwide.
-In the wild it is endangered, but it is widely cultivated elsewhere and is regarded as naturalised in many of the locations where it is grown:
+In the wild it is endangered, but it is widely cultivated elsewhere and is regarded as naturalised in many of the locations where it is grown.

+Africa

+Trees are planted along streets and villages within Madagascar as an ornamental.
+Aside this, it is present in several Southern African countries such as South Africa, Zimbabwe, Malawi, Zambia and Namibia.